Wikipedia logo (Source: Wikipedia, goo.gl/AwxPD2, under CC BY-SA 3.0 licence)

 -

-- discussion: each wiki page normally includes a discussion function, giving access to a version of a dedicated asynchronous discussion board.
-This allows users to discuss the content of a given page.
+- discussion (called Talk on Wikipedia): each wiki page normally includes a discussion function, giving access to a version of a dedicated asynchronous discussion board.
+This allows users to discuss and negotiate the content of a given page.

-- history: this function allows changes to be tracked by users.
+- history (called View history on Wikipedia): this function allows changes to be tracked by users.
 The history function is a wiki’s inbuilt security mechanism: if a page is vandalised or, more likely, if material is accidentally deleted, it is easy to undo these changes by going one step back in the history log.
 The same history function also makes it possible for teachers to track individual students’ contributions to group projects, because each change (including the identity of the author in a system where users require a password) is logged.

-- subscribe: most wikis allow users to subscribe to an RSS feed so that they can be notified of changes made to pages they have chosen to watch.
+- subscribe: many wikis allow users to subscribe to an RSS feed so they can be notified of changes made to pages they have chosen to watch.

 For a light-hearted introduction to the principles underpinning wikis, see the Common Craft video Wikis in Plain English.
 WikiIndex is a wiki about wikis, and includes links to wikis on a vast array of topics.
-If you’re interested in setting up your own wiki, see Nik Peachey’s Creating a Wiki.
 For ideas on how to use wikis in education, check out:

 -